Pickering railway station

 Pickering railway station is the southern terminus of the North Yorkshire Moors Railway and serves the town of Pickering in North Yorkshire, England.
 The first railway arrived in Pickering from the north in 1836, however, it wasn't until the railway was connected from the south in 1845, that the current station was built.
 The station was closed by British Railways in March 1965, but since 1975, the station has served as the southern terminus of the North York Moors Railway.

+The main building of the station, including the station house and retaining walls, is a grade II listed building.

 History

 Whitby and Pickering Railway (1836 to 1845)

 Originally, from 1836, Pickering was the southern terminus of the horse worked Whitby and Pickering Railway (W&P) engineered by George Stephenson.
 The coach shed at the end of the W&P's line stood approximately where the north end of the Y&NM trainshed stands today.
 The W&P minute books (in The National Archives) also refer to a weighbridge at Pickering but if built its location is unknown.